 For further reading (pun intended), see also: the Media category on AnOtherWiki, Wildmuse's Bibliography of Faerie , and the bibliography from GURPS Faerie (yes, really!).

 Non-Fiction | Fiction and Poetry | Film & TV | Music | Not Recommended

 Brett Davis.
 The Faery Convention.
-(Hits on Amazon attribute this work to "Nancy Davis" for some reason.)
+(Hits on Amazon attribute this work to "Nancy Davis" for some reason; I hope I'm not deadnaming to say so.)
 This is a weak spy/intrigue novel with some of the characters made "supernaturals" seemingly just for the novelty.
 In most cases the characterization of the different non-human races is extremely thin and the names of the ones that have names are mostly just silly.

 D.J.
 Conway.
 Dancing with Dragons.
 This book is somewhat less egregious than her Celtic Magic or Norse Magic because there is no historical "Dragon" tradition to compare to, but like those two it's just everyday generic Neo-Pagan ritual with a little flavor grafted on.
-If you are looking for "dragon magic", that is, magic practiced in dragon style, put this book down because it ain't it.
+If you are looking for "dragon magic", that is, magic practiced as dragons themselves would, put this book down because it ain't it.
 Dancing with Dragons might possibly be useful as a very basic introduction for someone who was previously totally unaware of the idea that there are dragon spirits who can be persuaded to help learn/work (human) magic, but that's about it.
 (See also J'Karrah EbonDragon's critique of Dancing with Dragons .)